Building the Early Foundation of Students Feeling Safe, Cared About, and Connected at School:

 Read alouds are so useful for showing how to do these things because it is “someone else” with the problem…not personal.

-Can make a class book about feelings… “I feel grumpy when _______.”
+You can make a class book about feelings… “I feel grumpy when _______.”

 Tenet 6: Good friends help each other make good choices.
 Best friends help each other be and do their best.